Shakti-analyst/NFT_SALES_DATA.ANALYSIS/README.md

 In-depth queries examining price changes, popular categories, and top-selling NFTs.
 Visualizations and summaries showcasing market trends and shifts over time.
 Analytical insights into how major events impact NFT prices.

+[click here to accesses my sql analysis of this project]